Rahul28428/Real-Time-Inflation-Index-Dashboard/README.md

 # Real-Time-Inflation-DashBoard

-This project compares the real-time inflation index to the RBI-issued inflation index using Data from Amazon Big Basket.
+This project aims to compare real-time inflation indices with the inflation index issued by the Reserve Bank of India (RBI) using data sourced from Amazon Big Basket.
+The price history of specific items was tracked periodically by monitoring their respective account information.

-We checked the price history from time to time. using the account of the specific item price.

-We made it in the format of an interactive dashboard using PowerBI.

-For further improvement, we tried the country's economy based on the particular value of the CPI index.
+The results are presented in the form of an interactive dashboard created using PowerBI.
+To enhance the project further, an attempt was made to analyze the country's economy based on specific values of the Consumer Price Index (CPI) index.

 Below are some attached ScreenShots to show the dashboard
 ![image](https://github.com/Rahul28428/Real-Time-Inflation-Index-Dashboard/assets/75801800/5d9661a8-952d-4f29-afce-dacafc2521d1)